newtonproject/NEPs/README.md

 * **Implemented**: Some NEP is required one-time only implementation to meets the NEP's to be completed.
 Once the implementation is complete, the status will be changed to "Implemented" by an editor.
 Only NEPs with status "Final" can be changed to "Implemented".
 * **Active**: Some Informational and Process NEP may also have a status of “Active” if they are never meant to be completed.
 * **Abandoned**: This NEP is no longer pursued by the original authors or it may not be a preferred option anymore.
-  * :arrow_right: Draft -- Authors or new champions wishing to pursue this NEP can ask for changing it to Draft status.
+  * :arrow_right: Draft: Authors or new champions wishing to pursue this NEP can ask for changing it to Draft status.
 * **Rejected**: An NEP that is fundamentally broken.
 An NEP cannot move on from this state.
 * **Superseded**: An NEP which was previously Final but is no longer considered state-of-the-art.
 Another NEP will be in Final status and reference the Superseded NEP.
 An NEP cannot move on from this state.